Last updated Friday, July 31, 2020

 FAFSA completion by Alabama’s high school class of 2020 fell as schools closed due to COVID-19 and students had limited access to school counselors, career coaches, and other resources, according to an analysis by Alabama Possible.
 This reflects national trends noted by the National College Attainment Network.

-Using data from the U.S. Department of Education and the Alabama State Department of Education, Alabama Possible estimates that 52.39% of this senior class has completed a FAFSA, compared to 53.84% of last year’s senior class at this time.
+Using data from the U.S. Department of Education and the Alabama State Department of Education, Alabama Possible estimates that 53.01% of this senior class completed a FAFSA through the end of June, compared to 54.67% of last year’s senior class at that time.

 Before school closures due to COVID-19, this year’s senior class was ahead of last year’s senior class.
 FAFSA completion rates began to lose ground during the first month of school closures.
 Challenges presented by school closures include decreased access to high school counselors, career coaches, internet connection, and other college-going resources.